johnshew/office-dashboard/README.md

 # Office Dashboard for the Tesla

-A simple web application that shows your email and other information from Office 365, optimized for the Tesla dashboard computer.
+A simple web application that shows your email and other information from Office 365.

-## Try It
+The application is optimized for the Tesla dashboard screen but it works well on desktop and larger mobile devices.

 You can try the app here http://aka.ms/offdash.

-## RELEASE NOTES
+## Release Notes

 ### Release 0.1 – Public Alpha